Hi, My name is Martins Zaumanis. I am a materials scientist and the author of this website.

 Writing research papers has become one of my favorite tasks; in 2018 alone, I wrote six journal papers and co-authored another three.
 As someone who graduated from a university that was not even included in any of the university rankings, I still feel butterflies in my stomach every time I see a new citation of my papers.

-My journey that started in a working-class family in a country that rarely anyone has heard of eventually lead me to become employed in one of the best research institutions in the world.
+My journey which started in a working-class family in a country that rarely anyone has heard of eventually led me to become employed in one of the best research institutions in the world.
 Every day I enjoy being able to do a job I am passionate about.

 Learn the skills